 With the founding generation no longer able to lead, and the second generation unprepared or unwilling to assume control, the source of power becomes unclear.
 To fill this void, a variety of people with different stakes in the business and varying perspectives begin to fight for control.
 This causes tension and gives rise to conflict, jeopardizing the business's long-term prospects.

 Due to such flawed succession planning, most family businesses do not succeed beyond the first generation.
 According to The Family Firm Institute, a mere 30% of all family-owned businesses survive into the second generation, only 12% into the third, and just 3% of all family businesses reach the fourth generation or beyond.
 With these losses, so too go the economic, philanthropic, and innovative contributions of family businesses.

-Daniel Hatzenbuehler Former Chairman and CEO E. Ritter & Company Boyden Case Study Boyden's James Hertlein and Thomas Zay, both Managing Partners in the United States, encountered similar challenges while selecting and placing independent board members for a family-owned industrial company in the energy sector.
+Boyden Case Study

+Boyden's James Hertlein and Thomas Zay, both Managing Partners in the United States, encountered similar challenges while selecting and placing independent board members for a family-owned industrial company in the energy sector.
 The company founder ran the business himself for years, and under his stewardship, it grew into a multibillion-dollar enterprise.
-However, despite transitioning his middle-aged children into leadership roles, the founder began to age with no single successor positioned to lead the company and carry forward his vision of maintaining the company as a family-owned enterprise.
+However, having failed to transition his four middle-aged children into leadership roles, the founder began to age with no potential successors equipped to lead the company.

-John Byrne Managing Partner Boyden Chile Faced with this dilemma, the founder's children recognized the need for a more formal governance and oversight mechanism to handle succession.
+Faced with this dilemma, the founder's children recognized the need for a more formal governance and oversight mechanism to handle succession.
 The scions therefore established a family council to separate family affairs from business matters.
 They also engaged Boyden to identify three independent directors to sit on the company's board alongside themselves.
 Collectively it was decided that one of the three independent directors would serve as chairman to ensure objective leadership.
 Boyden identified the chairman first, and subsequently worked with the chairman to select two additional directors.

 In constituting a board with three independent directors, the family business added a layer of rigorous oversight to its corporate governance.
 These independent directors are positioned to manage the succession process objectively and professionally, ensuring a successful transition of the business to the next generation.

-The Importance of Independent Directors As Boyden's experience illustrates, bringing outside directors onto the board of a family business offers a promising solution to the challenge of succession.
+The Importance of Independent Directors

+As Boyden's experience illustrates, bringing outside directors onto the board of a family business offers a promising solution to the challenge of succession.
 By offering an objective viewpoint, detached from family politics, independent directors can provide an unbiased voice of reason to guide the process.
 They can help identify promising successors, establish firm plans for transferring leadership, and execute the plan in a smooth, professional and impartial manner.